Processing timeframes

 • If several people have your name and date of birth, it takes extra time for agencies to check your identity against their records.

 • If you have assessable information, your application will take longer to process.
-Please see our assessable information factsheet
+Please see our assessable information fact sheet (PDF, 184 KB) (DOCX, 187 KB).

-Queensland supports a no card, no start approach to disability worker screening.
-This means, you can’t start work until you hold a clearance.
+Queensland supports a 'No card, no start' approach to disability worker screening.
+This means you cannot start work until you have been issued a clearance.

 What is assessable information?